 Litigation & Arbitration

-Mark Baldwin practices in the areas of complex commercial, corporate and environmental litigation.
-During his career, he has tried numerous jury and bench trials.
-As litigation counsel, he represents some of the country's largest corporations, as well as their officers, directors and shareholders.
+Mark Baldwin practices primarily in the areas of complex commercial, corporate and environmental litigation.
+During his career, he has tried over one hundred jury and bench trials.
+As litigation counsel, he represents some of the country's largest corporations, as well as their officers, directors and shareholder.
 Mark has substantial experience in representing private equity firms and their portfolio companies throughout the country, including matters concerning securities fraud, contractual indemnification claims, earn-outs, post-closing adjustments, escrow disputes, customer disputes and environmental issues.
 In addition, Mark has defended several large corporations and financial institutions against class action claims and shareholder derivative suits; these actions have included claims based on alleged violations of the federal securities laws, products liability claims, and environmental and toxic tort issues.

 Mark also represents health care providers in actions asserting claims for fraud, mismanagement and corporate misconduct.
 He has successfully prosecuted and defended a number of appeals in the State of Connecticut, the Second and Seventh Circuit Courts of Appeals and the U.S. Supreme Court.

 Represented large government contractor in multimillion-dollar post-acquisition dispute including claims of fraud and breach of contract.
 After extensive discovery, the matter settled on terms favorable to PAE on the eve of trial.
 The terms of the settlement are confidential.

 Represented seller of top-of-the- line competition level bass boat manufacturer in post-closing dispute against major retailer that asserted claims for fraud and breach of contract.
 After a five-day bench trial, the Delaware Chancery Court found in favor of Project Boat on all counts.